Back To Top

 • Support: Support means different things to different people.
 Some prefer biker shorts for compression around the hips, groin, and legs, while others will appreciate a looser, more free-flowing design.
 I've gathered a selection to offer a variety, including plenty of 2-in-1 options for those who want a little of both.

-• Pockets: Not a problem for those of us who wear belts or running vests, but if you're looking to carry your phone, keys, lip balm, and other essentials on your run, you'll need a secure pocket.
+• Pockets: Not a problem for those who wear belts or running vests, but if you're looking to carry your phone, keys, lip balm, and other essentials on your run, you'll need a secure pocket.
 We made sure to highlight the top picks in this area.

-How to find the best running shorts for you
+How to find the best running shorts

 • Look at the length: This is one of the most important features, says Ward.
-"Before you buy a pair of running shorts, make sure you look at the length on the product description.
-Depending on your height or amount of coverage you want, you can make sure you purchase the right length."
+"Before you buy a pair of running shorts, make sure you look at the length in the product description.
+Depending on your height or the amount of coverage you want, you can make sure you purchase the right length."

-• Think about material: "When I am running for longer periods, I want to make sure that the inside of my thighs isn’t rubbing as I will chafe so I make sure that the shorts are a comfy material and won’t rub along the inside thigh," she says.
+• Think about material: "When I am running for longer periods, I want to make sure that the inside of my thighs isn’t rubbing as I will chafe, so I make sure that the shorts are a comfy material and won’t rub along the inside thigh," she says.
 "A cycling short is usually the best to prevent this.
 However, for faster and shorter runs, I prefer a free-flowing short that doesn’t make me feel as restricted so I can speed and lengthen my stride."

 • Consider floaty or tight: Running shoes come in two varieties: biker-like shorts and floaty, loose running shorts.
 Think about which type you'd prefer, suggests the trainer.
-"I would usually wear a shorter and freer flowing short for shorter and faster sessions.
+"I would usually wear shorter and freer flowing short for shorter and faster sessions.
 It is hard not to get a bit of friction between the legs when wearing these sorts of shorts for running."

 • Choose a liner if you go floaty: If you're opting for floaty running shorts, make sure they come with a liner.
 "For a looser fit short, a built-in liner is essential for better coverage and privacy," she says.
 "It also means you may be able to get away with going commando, which may sound strange, but the liner can act like a pair of panties, improving comfort."